 With a rich curriculum that inspires a sense of wonder and discovery in classrooms, Dwight School Seoul meets international standards, benchmarks, and the global needs of an international student population.
 As an authorized IB World School, Dwight School seeks to encourage students to take intellectual risks while communicating and working effectively with others.

-Situated on a purpose-designed city campus just south of the Han River in the centrally located Seocho District, Dulwich College Seoul offers an exemplary British-style international education for over 700 expatriate students aged 3 years to 18 years from over 40 different countries.
+Situated on a purpose-designed city campus just south of the Han River in the centrally located Seocho District, Dulwich College Seoul offers an exemplary British-style international education for 700 expatriate students aged 4 years to 18 years from over 40 different countries.

 It is built upon the history of Dulwich College London, one of Britain’s most prestigious independent schools, originated in 1619.
 The College maintains a close relationship with Dulwich College London and the Dulwich Colleges in Shanghai, Beijing, Suzhou, Yangon, and Singapore.

 The curriculum follows the best practice of the Early Years Foundation Stage Framework and Enhanced English National Curriculum.
 With the Cambridge International Examination (CIE) accreditation, Dulwich College Seoul offers the IGCSE programme and its International Baccalaureate World School status enables students to proceed thereafter with the IB Diploma programme.

 Korea International School is a co-educational international school for students K-12.
 Established in 2000, KIS has slowly grown and expanded to presently include three campuses, including one in Gaepo (southern Seoul) and Jeju Island.

 Its main campus located in Bundang, a suburban residential area right outside of Seoul.
 As one of the top international schools in Seoul, KIS offers an American-based curriculum to its students and offers a high quality, university preparatory education in which English is the medium of instruction.